How Your Eye Exam Can Reveal Other Diseases and Conditions

-One of the things that fascinates Dr. Nannette Crowell, and other eye doctors like her, is how a simple eye exam can change someone’s life.
+One of the things that fascinates eye doctors is how a simple eye exam can change someone’s life.
 Sometimes it’s from diagnosing cataracts — and scheduling the surgery that reverses a person’s blindness.
 And sometimes it’s when an eye exam can reveal unrelated diseases and conditions that hadn’t been caught before, potentially saving a patient’s life.

 I want to talk about that second thing, because I also find it fascinating to learn — and a good reason to get regular exams!

 Diabetes and Diabetic Retinopathy

 One of the most common eye diseases detected through eye exams, diabetic retinopathy is most often diagnosed in patients who already know they have diabetes.
 (If diabetic retinopathy is not detected early on, it can lead to permanent blindness, which is why primary doctors really stress the importance of yearly eye exams to their diabetic patients.)

 Occasionally the diagnosis works the other way.
 As we’ve written about elsewhere, diabetic retinopathy shows up as damage to the delicate blood vessels in the eye.
 They may be swollen or leak blood and other fluid.
 Occasionally an eye doctor will see these symptoms in a patient who has not yet been diagnosed with diabetes — and immediately recommend they get their blood sugars checked by their primary doctor.